RasmusRPaulsen/DTUImageAnalysis/exercises/ex6b-AdvancedPixelClassification/readme.md

 **Q6** Can you identify where the hyperplane is placed i.e. y(x)=0?

-**Q7** Is the linear hyper plane positioned as you expected or would a non-linear hyper plan perform better?
+**Q7** Is the linear hyper plane positioned as you expected or would a non-linear hyper plane perform better?

 **Q8** Would segmentation be as good as using a single image modality using thresholding?